 - You can use fresh or frozen blueberries to make these mini muffins.

-- Vegetable oil keeps the muffin batter extra moist.
+- Vegetable oil keeps the muffin batter extra moist, but any neutral oil will do.

 - Vanilla extract adds a delicious sweet flavor to the batter.